venkateshrajamoor/calculator/README.md

       Responsive web development

 🧑‍💻 Author
-This project was deveeloped and submitted to UnifiedMentor.
+      This project was developed and submitted as part of my internship with UnifiedMentor.